rosskevin/mediabox/README.md

      stops
   restart
-     restarts, a combination of stop and start logs
+     restarts, a combination of stop and start pull
+     pulls updated images
+  shell
+     open a shell to the targeted container logs
      shows logs
   cmd <command>
-     executes an arbitrary docker-compose command.
+     executes any arbitrary docker-compose command.
 Use "cmd help" to list them

 The logs subcommand can be appended by flags and specify the container(s). example: